 Pensacola Christian College does not accept financial assistance payments from the Basic Educational Opportunity Grant program, the Veterans Administration program, or other federally guaranteed or federally funded programs or organizations such as the Vocational Rehabilitation Services or the Social Security Administration.
-The College is unable to provide financial assistance in the form of work assistance or scholarships to international students.
+The College is unable to provide financial assistance in the form of work assistance or scholarships to most international students.
+Canadian citizens and U.S. permanent residents may qualify for some financial assistance.